jgunthorpe/cloud_mdir_sync/README.md

 Although it will function, it has not been optimized for giant email boxes and may not perform well.

-Currently it operates only in an 'online mode' where the daemon must be running.
+For safety it operates only in an 'online mode' where the daemon must be running.
 Any local changes made to the mailboxes when the daemon is stopped are discarded.
+A '--offline' flag will keep changes to flags in the local mailbox (but ignores removed maildir files).
+This is relatively safe but could potentially loose flag changes done on the cloud side.

 # Microsoft Office365 Cloud Mailbox